PedroPepeu/Enigma-Machine/READMES/CircularListNode.md

 ## Description
 > CircularListNode:\
-> Is an node that stores a value, the previous, and the next to it.
+> Is an node that stores a letter, the previous, and the next to it.

 ### Next
 Is a ListNode that is stored inside another ListNode and stores the next Node.